jenkinsci/job-dsl-plugin/docs/Home.md

 ## Release Notes
 * 1.40 (unreleased)
+ * Allow `@DslExtensionMethod` annotated methods to return `null` to not contribute to the job configuration
 * 1.39 (October 05 2015)
  * Increased the minimum supported Jenkins version to 1.596
  * Added support for the [ZenTimestamp Plugin](https://wiki.jenkins-ci.org/display/JENKINS/ZenTimestamp+Plugin)